nsvitek/CT_tools/morphosource_batch_convert/README.md

 If your names are successfully segmented, then the code will query the iDigBio API to aquire occurrence IDs for each specimen.
 The user will have to interactively choose the correct collection for the batch upload, regardless of whether or not they include collection code information, because of the idiosyncracies of collections codes on iDigBio.

 _Note:_ If you are working with a spreadsheet of specimens, the specimen naming conventions should match the naming conventions of the files you want to upload.

+**Mesh Files**: The code assumes that mesh files have identical names to the zip files except for file ending (ex: 'UF-M-12345.zip', 'UF-M-12345.stl'), unless there are multiple meshes per specimen (ex: 'UF-M-12345.zip', 'UF-M-12345_raw.stl', 'UF-M-12345_crop.stl').
+If your mesh files have suffixes regardless (ex: 'UF-M-12345.zip', 'UF-M-12345_mesh.stl'), set `MESH_SUFFIX` to `True`.

 #### Grant and policy settings
 The `Media Permissions` section of `user_configuration.py` has lists of the copyright permission options and media policy options used by Morphosource.
 Set each variable to the number of the option you want to use.
 Set `PROVIDER` equal to the name of the copyright holder with the name in quotes.